It could be said that society works hard to eliminate our labels or break down the barriers, so there is more equality.

-Your credit score is the most influential factor that determines your mortgage rate and could influence whether you get a loan at all.
-Here’s everything you need to know about your credit score and how it’ll control where you call home.
+Your credit score is the most influential factor determining your mortgage rate and could influence whether what loan you can get or if you can get a loan at all.
+Here’s everything you need to know about your credit score and how it’ll control your lifestyle, and where you call home.

 How Credit Scores Affect Mortgage Rate

 Lenders tend to lend money to people who have great records and are known to pay back their money on time.
 Since the banks don’t personally know you, the best way to determine if you are financially stable is through your credit score.

 The Best Scores for a Mortgage

-A person with a score under 640 will find it extremely difficult to acquire a loan.
-However, if your score is about 720, you are considered in the good range and a score above 760 will give you the best rate you can find.
+A person with a score under 640 will find it extremely difficult to acquire a home loan.
+However, if your score is about 720, you are considered in the good range, and a score above 760 will give you the best rate you can find.

 How to Build Your Credit Score

-You should also make sure that you’re only spending 30 percent of the limit on your credit cards at a time, and pay off high-balance cards or transfer them to free up credit.
+You should also make sure that you’re only spending 30 percent of the limit on your credit cards at a time and pay off high-balance cards or transfer them to free up credit.
 This will show lenders that you are a responsible and trustworthy individual.
 You will also want to avoid applying for any new credit until after you’ve closed on your home.
-Make your mortgage your number one priority and you will be rewarded with a great, affordable rate.
+Make your mortgage your number one priority, and you will be rewarded with a great, affordable rate.